Estimate Time5 min

 Replacing lost income

 Between emergency expenses and lost wages, natural disasters can seriously impact your cash flow.
-While Fidelity recommends building an emergency fund of at least 3 to 6 months' worth of expenses, you may not have that cushion—or you may find that's not enough to cover your needs.
+While Fidelity recommends building up emergency savings of at least 3 to 6 months' worth of expenses, you may not have that cushion—or you may find that's not enough to cover your needs.

 Additional options for dealing with lost income include:

-- 401(k) hardship withdrawals.
-If your workplace retirement plan allows for it, you may be able to take a loan from your 401(k) to cover losses that aren't covered by insurance, savings, or other relief funds.
+• 401(k) disaster distributions, loans, or hardship withdrawals.
+If your workplace retirement plan allows for it and if you meet certain other requirements, you may be able to take a qualified disaster recovery distribution from your 401(k).
+The SECURE Act 2.0 expanded distribution options and favorable tax treatment for up to $22,000 of qualified disaster recovery distributions from eligible plans.
+The associated income tax can be spread over subsequent years and you may have the option to recontribute the funds.
+To learn more, visit the IRS website and consult your workplace plan documents.
+Another possible option, if permitted by your plan, could be a 401(k) loan to cover losses that aren't covered by insurance, savings, or other relief funds.
 And only if necessary, you could apply for a hardship withdrawal.
 Consider this as a last resort, though, because you'll owe income tax and possible penalties on your withdrawal and you'll lose out on the potential growth of that money.

 Handling mortgage payments